Adroiti/docs-for-code-review-tools/RuboCop/Style-BlockDelimiters.md

-Pattern: Block delimiters
+Pattern: Malformed block delimiter

 Issue: -

 ## Description

-Check for uses of braces or do/end around single line or multi-line blocks.
+Check for uses of braces or `do`/`end` around single line or multi-line blocks.

 ## Default configuration